 Do you think there will be a difference?

-All object are made of atoms.
+All objects are made of atoms.
 Inside atoms are protons, electrons and neutrons.
 Protons have a positive charge, electrons negative and neutrons have a neutral charge.

 Opposite charges attract each other and like charges repel.